CanAISolutions/canai-cursor-codex-v6.1.4/cursor/rituals/ritual-engine-spec.md

 # Ritual Engine Specification

 ## Overview
 The Ritual Engine in `/cursor/rituals/` enforces Codex v6.1.4 pillars (Emotional UX Fidelity, Trust, Operational Resilience, Fallback Resilience) through runtime checks, CI integration, and test-driven enforcement.
-It prevents emotional drift, trust violations, and operational failures, ensuring CanAI’s alignment with the Polaris-DreamState-Codex-Lock Directive.
+It prevents emotional drift, trust violations, and operational failures, ensuring CanAI's alignment with the Polaris-DreamState-Codex-Lock Directive.
 This file is the canonical reference for ritual specifications, replacing verbose log entries in `/cursor/auto-actions.log.md`.
 Cursor must index this file to enforce rituals and validate tests with confidence.

 ## Canonical Rituals
 The Ritual Engine comprises 7 canonical rituals, implemented as TypeScript files in `/cursor/rituals/`.
 Each ritual enforces specific Codex pillars and integrates with CI via `.github/workflows/ritual-check.yml`.